vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/component.md

 ## Back to top button `<BackToTop />` <MyBadge text="Support page config" />

-vuepress-theme-hope adds a back-to-top control which will show up after scrolling down 300px by default.
+`vuepress-theme-hope` adds a back-to-top control which will display after scrolling down 300px by default.

 The config key is `backToTop`.